OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

     root@vllm$ ./benchmark
     ```

-    The benchmark will start running and you will see this output:
+    After the benchmark is running, you will see this output:
     ![vLLM benchmark](/images/solutions/deployment_blueprints/llm_inference_certification/benchmark.svg)

     There are more parameters available within the benchmarking such as warmups, number of steps, and seconds per step.
 These parameters are fixed but can be manually adapted if needed.